8 Must-Know Ways To Bootstrap Market Your App

 Get The Word Out Ahead of Launch To Grow Faster

-By harnessing the power of social media and content creation, you can get ahead of attracting a following and make marketing your app post-launch that much easier.
+By harnessing the power of social media and content creation before launch, you can get ahead of attracting a following and make marketing your app post-launch that much easier.

 The best way to market your app early on is to become a ‘guru’ in the space your app occupies.
 Share relevant news and articles, alongside your app’s mission and why it’s relevant to your future users.